project-faros/faros.dev/source/deploy.rst

 Cluster Deployment
 ==================

-Now that the hardware has been wired and the Faros has been configured, the cluster can be deployed.
+Now that the hardware has been wired and the cluster has been configured, the cluster can be deployed.

 Deploy the cluster